spencer-shadley/completed-class/class-content/25-Power-Packs/Django/README.md

 First off, killer job, you made it!
 Whether you feel confusion or mastery, you are adding to your developer skill set by practicing the ability to learn new technologies in this rapidly evolving industry.
 Now it's time to put those skills to use and create a full stack application with, you guessed it, Python and Django.

 1. Open your `Homework` folder.
-2. Open your `Instructions` folder and follow the README.md inside.
+2. Open your `Instructions` directory and follow the README.md inside.
 3. Take your time and work on this over 1-2 weeks.
 4. Complete the application or spend at least 10 hours trying.